oscar-bender-stone/honors-thesis/source/introduction.typ

 - *Kolmogorov complexity:* Andrey Kolomogorov founded Algorithmic Information Theory, independently connecting Shannon's work to computability.
 This is defined on the *Minimum Description Length (MDL)* principle, that the best representation of a string is the smallest one possible.
-Kolomogorv formalized this idea with Kolmogorv complexity, the size of the smallest Turing machine that accepts a string.
+Kolmogorov formalized this idea with Kolmogorov complexity, the size of the smallest Turing machine that accepts a string.
 While this is more structural in nature

 - *Scott domains:* Dana Scott introduced an algebraic structure to represent